joelbaldapan/worderly/README.md

 -   **Structure:** Tests are organized within the `tests/` directory, *mirroring the main project structure*
     - Each module file of the program begins with `test_`, followed by the module's name.
-        - For example:  `tests/test_setup/`, `tests/test_gameplay/`
+        - For example:  `tests/setup/test_word_selector.py`
-    - The same is true witih functions, each function from the core program files begin with `test_`, followed by the function name, and what the unit test does.
+    - The same is true with functions, each function from the core program files begin with `test_`, followed by the function name, and what the unit test does.
         - For example: `def check_game_over` and `def test_check_game_over_win`
 -   **Coverage:** Reasonably thorough tests would aim to cover:
     -   **`setup`:** Grid generation rules, coordinate calculations, word selection logic, file reading.
-As well as Menu navigation logic, input validation (where applicable without testing direct
+As well as Menu navigation logic and input validation.
     -   **`gameplay`:** State updates, guess processing outcomes, game over conditions, powerup logic.
     -   **`leaderboard`:** Leaderboard loading/saving, parsing, sorting.
-    -   **`display`/`menus`:** terminal output/input capture).
     -   **Edge Cases:** Empty inputs, invalid inputs, restrictive settings, boundary conditions.
 -   **Mocking:** Testing involves mocking external dependencies and interactions.
     - This includes: